 LLC Bank Account: Everything You Need to Know

-An LLC bank account is important for proving that you and your business are separate entities.3 min read
+An LLC bank account is important for proving that you and your business are separate entities.5 min read

-An LLC bank account is important for proving that you and your business are separate entities.
+An LLC bank account is a separate bank account for your limited liability company.
+It is important to have a separate account for your business so that you can prove that you and your business are separate financial entities in the event of a lawsuit or large liability.
 Anyone who forms an LLC should get a business bank account to help maintain liability protection for the company's members.

 One of the pros of forming an LLC (limited liability company) is having the protection that this business structure offers against creditors.
 Your LLC members aren't personally responsible for the company's liabilities and debts.
 Having an LLC bank account supports the separation of the business from its members.
 This is important in the event that someone sues the LLC.